tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 ### Pro-active checkins and OOO-AFK

 Since we are highly distributed, it's our responsibility to let our teammates know when we're around and available.
 We have a Slack channel called "ooo-afk" for this purpose.
 It stands for "Out of Office, or Away from Keyboard."
+We may also use Slack status messages for this purpose.

 **Doing this is as easy as posting a message in Slack to say when you drop in or leave.**